 How to Bet NBA Regular Season Win Totals

 Season win totals are self-explanatory: betting on how many wins a team will have that regular season.

 Oddsmakers set a projected number of wins for each team — based on past success, returning personnel and a variety of intangible factors — and offer Over/Under betting options, allowing you to wager on if a team will exceed that win total (Over) or fall short of it (Under).
 This total includes regular-season games only.

-For example, if oddsmakers calculate TEAM A to win around 35 games this upcoming season, they would set the Over/Under at 35.5.
-Thus, if TEAM A wins 35 or fewer games, they cash the Under.
-If TEAM A wins 36 or more games in the given season, they cash the Over.
+For example, if oddsmakers calculate the Charlotte Hornets to win around 35 games this upcoming season, they would set the Over/Under at 35.5.
+Thus, if Charlotte wins 35 or fewer games, they cash the Under.
+If Charlotte wins 36 or more games in the given season, they cash the Over.